-Our objective is not only to provide excellent guide dogs and quality instruction, but also to strive to maintain the true success of a team – longevity.
-Thus, lifetime support services, including telephone support, training follow-ups, veterinary care at our on-campus clinic, boarding, and advocacy services are available for each graduated team.
+Guide Dogs of America not only provides highly trained guide dogs and service dogs as well as personalized instruction, but also strives to maintain the success of a team through longevity and a lifetime of support.
+These services include telephone support, training follow-ups, veterinary care at our on-campus clinic, boarding, and advocacy services for each graduated team.

-Graduates are welcomed and encouraged to contact Guide Dogs of America with any concerns regarding the team.
-If training staff is not available, the graduate should speak to someone in the Graduate Services Department who will take notes and have an instructor call the graduate back as soon as possible.
-Call: (818) 362-5834, Monday through Friday from 8:30 a.m. to 4:30 p.m.
-(Staff is available through the operator for after-hours life-threatening emergencies.)
+Graduates are welcomed and encouraged to contact Guide Dogs of America with any concerns regarding the team at the numbers listed on the right.
+If training staff is not available, the Graduate Services Department will have an instructor return the call as soon as possible.
+There may be situations where we are unable to resolve graduates’ concerns over the telephone, and in these instances we will make arrangements to visit them in their home areas.

 Access & Advocacy

 Guide Dogs of America is committed to advocating for its graduates in matters of access and compliance.
 We encourage businesses and organizations to educate their staff and clients about service dog laws so they are prepared to comply with regulations when they meet a working team.
 Resources are provided on our Advocacy page.